ddmitov/perl-executing-browser/README.md

 * Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Windows XP,
+* Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5.
+Qt Creator, Qt headers and GCC compiler from any standard Qt4 or Qt5 development bundle are the only compile-time requirements of the project.

 License
 ----------------------------------------------------------------------------------------